deep-research/victorslibrary-nuxt/content/reenchantment/the-groove-gestapo.md

 type: Song
 explicit: false

-description: This song was channeled from a strange dimension where Victor was a [glam rock](https://en.wikipedia.org/wiki/Glam_rock) guitarist during the 1970s.
+description: This song was channeled from a strange dimension where I was a [glam rock](https://en.wikipedia.org/wiki/Glam_rock) guitarist during the 1970s.

 recordings:
   - title: The Groove Gestapo